nareshbhatia/bullsfirst-exercise/exercises/exercise-8-asset-allocation-chart.md

 - Once we have asset allocations from the server, we need to break down that structure into what is needed by the `PieChart` component, essentially a `series` and a `drilldown`.
-Write two top-level functions (outside the React component) in the AssetAllocationChart.tsx file to transform the server structure into what is needed by `PieChart`.
+Write two top-level functions (outside the React component) in the AssetAllocationChart.tsx file to do this.
 We are intentionally not embedding this logic into the component so that it is easier to test.

 ```ts
 export function computePieSeries(sectorAllocations: Array<AssetAllocation>) {